dusanrsc/quickprint/README.md

 # NOTE: JUST USE IT AS STANDARD PYTHONS INPUT() AND PRINT() FUNCTIONS.

 # How To Set-Up?
-# Download "quickprint" Library From GitHub with Command:
+# Download QuickPrint Library From GitHub with Command:
     python3 -m pip install git+https://github.com/dusanrsc/quickprint.git

 # How To Use?